c3rb3ru5d3d53c/binlex/README.md

 It also allows you to name your type of dataset, i.e. goodware/malware/riskware/pua etc...

+**Plugins:**

+There has been some interest in making IDA, Ghidra and Cutter plugins for `binlex`.

+This is something that will be started soon.

+This `README.md` will be updated when they are ready to use.

 **General Usage Information:**

 Binlex is designed to do one thing and one thing only, extract genetic traits from executable code in files.
 This means it is up to you "the researcher" / "the data scientist" to determine which traits are good and which traits are bad.
 To accomplish this, you need to use your own [fitness function](https://en.wikipedia.org/wiki/Fitness_function).
 I encourage you to read about [genetic programming](https://en.wikipedia.org/wiki/Genetic_programming) to gain a better understanding of this in practice.
 Perhaps watching [this](https://www.youtube.com/watch?v=qiKW1qX97qA) introductory video will help your understanding.